Advance-Technologies-Foundation/repository/README.md

 Model properties, connected to the **Entity** fields, are marked with **SchemaProperty** attribute (*ATF.Repository.Attributes.SchemaProperty*).

-**Attention!** The type of property must be the same as the type of data in connected column.
+**Attention!** The type of data of property must be the same as the type of data in connected column.

 **Note**.
 It is not required that the title of the model and its properties matches the title of the schema and its fields.